bestia-dev/dropbox_backup_to_external_disk_lib/README.md

 I created a free basic account, so I can do testing and examples easily for this project.

-Generated access token for testing: sl.BpJybWnGH0ZZ1974AAMnahDcyBcwt2_1RSUreTxYabTUNKuoQo4qszwca75_2M5vTzoc5_UbHtI1hux-51MDh4H2vfWwMuJJtf5LkhILJrESLnl7Wf0CORSZ-9snHTxPKUiLaEjU2t4c
+Generated access token for testing: sl.xxx

 ## Open-source and free as a beer